Estimated reading time: 7 minutes

 Q: How will a Disaster Forbearance Plan affect my mortgage insurance payments?

 A: It depends on the owner of your mortgage and what type of mortgage insurance you have on your loan.
 Entering into a Disaster Forbearance Plan may extend the number of months you must pay on time to cancel your Private Mortgage Insurance (PMI) or FHA Mortgage Insurance Premium (MIP), as applicable.
-Please call us to discuss the pros and cons of entering into a forbearance plan.
+Please call us if you have any questions about the forbearance plan.

 Q: What if I am currently on a modification or other workout plan?